 The Old Saybrook Planning Commission, which is responsible for the town's NHMP, established a special Natural Hazards Mitigation Committee to guide updating the existing NHMP.
-The Committee included representatives from the Planning Commission, the Zoning Commission, the Conservation Commission, the Board of Finance, and the Board of Selectmen.
+The Committee included its chairman, Bob Missel, as well as Janis Esty, and Cathy Flanagan, all form the Planning Commission; John Talbot from the Zoning Commission; Jerry Brophy of the Conservation Commission; Steven Gernhardt of the Board of Selectmen; and Thomas Stevenson form the Board of Finance.
 The committee, with assistance from RiverCOG and Land Use Department staff, interviewed officials of the Town, many of whom regularly attended and participated in the meetings of the Committee, including: Don Lucas, Building Official; Donn Dobson, Fire Marshal; Chief Michel Spera, Emergency Management Director; and Larry Bonin, Public Works Director.
 First Selectman, Carl Fortuna, attended, as well, to discuss funding of the Plan's eventual implementation.
 Ethel Davis, Borough Warden was also consulted in the creation of this NHMP.